Edward Aburrow Sr: 1744

 Towards the end of the season, Slindon came into the limelight.
 They played London at the Artillery Ground on 10–11 September and won by an unknown margin.
 In celebration, they issued a famous challenge to other clubs by offering to play against "any parish in England".
 As far as is known, the only acceptances came from Addington and Bromley.
 The match against Addington commenced on the 12th but it was delayed by rain.
 Slindon led by two runs at close of play but there are no further reports.
 The match against Bromley was scheduled for the 14th but, again, there are no reports and so it may be assumed that both matches were rained off.
 Aburrow and Richard Newland are the only players known to have taken part in the London and Addington matches.

 On 17 September, there was a single wicket "threes" match at the Artillery Ground between teams led by Robert Colchin (aka "Long Robin") and Richard Newland.
-Colchin had Val Romney and John Bryant on his side; Newland had Aburrow and Joe Harris.
+Colchin had Val Romney and John Bryant on his team; Newland had Aburrow and Joe Harris.
 Aburrow was a late replacement for John Mills of Horsmonden, described as "the famous Kent bowler".
 The stake was 200 guineas and the players were described as the "best in England".
 The result, however, is unknown.